 AT&T Deals, Promotions & Discounts

 Like many carriers, AT&T offers special deals and promotions to either lure in new wireless customers or to create incentives for existing customers.
-For instance, you could score a $50 bill credit when you bring your own smartphone to AT&T. Of course, these deals and promotions are always subject to change and may be limited to the plan or the phone from the shop.
+For instance, you could score a $50 bill credit when you bring your own phone to AT&T. Of course, these deals and promotions are always subject to change and may be limited to the plan or the phone from the shop.

 For instance, in one moment, you could save $200 and receive a free Samsung Gear VR if you purchase the latest Samsung Galaxy phone.
 Another moment, the deal may expire and you may instead be able to save on monthly installments for your latest Samsung Galaxy.
 Need another example of a deal?
 AT&T commonly hosts deals on Android phones, even though the Android phones may not be spectacular, so be on the lookout for them and be sure to read reviews.